bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Saturday, the 14-day percent change in average new cases was:
+As of Sunday, the 14-day percent change in average new cases was:

-- 66% in Champaign County
+- 124% in Champaign County
-- 34% in Illinois
+- 51% in Illinois
-- 13% in the United States
+- NA% in the United States
-- -32% worldwide
+- -33% worldwide

 <picture>
   <source srcset="https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png"